seniorwincreador/auto-mediawiki/readme.md

 ## Requirements

 - Debian-based OS that supports the newest mediawiki version.
-- Fixed 'user is not in sudoers file' error.L
+- Fixed 'user is not in sudoers file' error.

 ## Usage